 - Add garlic and cook one minute.

-- Add stock, thyme, bay leaves, tomato and optional Parmesan rinds.
+- Add stock, thyme, bay leaves, tomato and Parmesan rinds or grated Parmesan cheese.
 Bring to a boil and reduce to a simmer.

 - Simmer uncovered for about 15 minutes or until vegetables are just short of tender.